Folklore

 The essential compound in Paprika is called capsaicin which is found in peppers and has been shown to have a wide range of health benefits.

 Paprika has powerful antioxidant properties which can help reduce the risk of cancer and heart disease.
-These properies help to cleanse the body and improve immunity, alleviating any built-up of gas.
+These properies help to cleanse the body and improve immunity, alleviating built-up gas.

-Capsaicin has been shown to have analgesic effects that provide pain relief which is why it is used therapeutically for pain management.
+Capsaicin has been shown to have analgesic effects which is why it is used therapeutically for pain management.
 Some topical pain treatment remedies include capsaicin as an essential ingredient.

 Paprika is rich in calcium, potassium and phosphorus all of which are needed to build strong teeth, bones and muscle.
 Paprika is also a source of folate, vitimin B6, E and K, choline (needed by the brain and nervous system to regulate memory, mood, muscle control and other functions) and niacin (needed to turn food into energy and keep the nervous system, digestive system and skin healthy).